ucc23/updt_UCC/README.md

 ## 5. Building the site

+The Jekyll theme used by the site is a modified [Reverie](https://jekyllthemes.io/theme/reverie) theme.

 ### 5.1 Local build

 Before updating the live site, generate a local site build and check the results